Charles Fort in Kinsale is among the largest military installations in Ireland, it’s is steeped in history and well-preserved.

 4. Parking

-You’ll find free parking on the side of the road as you approach Charles Fort.
-It’s sloped and a little gravelly, but it has space for around 20 or so cars, with plenty of room away from the road.
-The views from here are lovely, and you can easily lose yourself in thoughts as you gaze out across the harbour.
+You’ll find free parking on the side of the road as you approach Charles Fort (here on Maps).
+The views from here are mighty, and you can easily lose yourself in thoughts as you gaze out across the harbour.

 A brief history of Charles Fort